MuhammadMuneeb007/CAGI7_PRS_Simulated/README.md

 ## 🎯 Overview

-This repository contains a comprehensive computational pipeline for the **CAGI7 (Critical Assessment of Genome Interpretation) Polygenic Risk Score (PRS) Challenge**.
+This repository contains a comprehensive computational pipeline for the **CAGI7 Polygenic Risk Score (PRS) Challenge**.
 The challenge focuses on predicting disease outcomes for 30 simulated phenotypes and 4 real phenotypes (Type 2 Diabetes, Breast Cancer, Inflammatory Bowel Disease, and Coronary Artery Disease) using various state-of-the-art PRS methods.

 The pipeline implements multiple PRS calculation methods, performs extensive cross-validation, generates predictions for validation cohorts, and employs advanced machine learning techniques for ensemble prediction.